 It is recommended to perform a coarse calibration on every receive mode power-up.
 This calibration typically takes 200 μs .
 The FILTER_CAL_COMPLETE signal from MUXOUT can be used to monitor the filter calibration duration or to signal the end of calibration.
-Do not access the ADF7021 during calibration.
+The ADF7021-N must not be accessed during calibration.